sentialabs/MediatR/MediatR.markdown

 }
 ```

 This makes it so you can get the `IMediator` interface from dependency injection in .NET Core.
 Don't forget to add `using MediatR;` to the top of the file if your IDE didn't prompt you for it.
+We're passing in the type in which MediatR should look for implementations of `IRequest` and `IRequestHandler`.
+In this case, that's the same project as the `Startup` class.
+In a bigger application, this might be another assembly.

 Short recap of what we've done so far:

 1. Create a new project
 2. Add the MediatR and dependency injection packages